Sweetened Rose Iced Tea

 Ingredient Notes

-• Black tea: Any black tea can work for this drink, like English Breakfast tea.
-Use tea bags or tea sachets to make cleaning up easy.
+- Black tea: Any black tea can work for this drink and I usually make this drink with English Breakfast tea.
+Use tea bags or tea sachets to make clean up easy.

-• Sugar: White sugar is used in this recipe, but any sweetener of your choice works.
+- Sugar: White sugar is used in this recipe, but any sweetener of your choice will work.

-• Water: To make the best tasting iced tea, use filtered water.
+- Water: To make the best tasting iced tea, I always recommend using filtered water.

 For full ingredients and detailed instructions, please see the recipe card at the bottom of the post.